t6nis/moodle-block_forum_aggregator/README.txt

     Can select number of latest posts to be shown(max 25)

 This block makes no DB changes!
+//09.13.2013 - Refactored code and now showing the latest posts foreach selected forum.
+Before it showed the latest discussions(first posts) only.

 //06.05.2013 - Changed the view of posts in block

 //19.10.2012 - Fixed a bug, related to showing different count of posts.
 Thank you Thomas Bantle!